systemd/mkosi/README.md

   must have an access mode of 0600 or less.
 If this file does not exist and encryption is requested the user is queried instead.

+* `mkosi.secure-boot.crt` and `mkosi.secure-boot.key` may contain an
+  X509 certificate and PEM private key to use when UEFI SecureBoot support is enabled.
+All EFI binaries included in the image's ESP are signed with this key, as a late step in the build process.

 All these files are optional.

 Note that the location of all these files may also be